Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Introduction

-While there have been plenty of work that have examined systems that have energy harvesting capability, very few work have focused on examining the concept of \tit{energy outage} of the consumer.
-This is unfortunate because energy outage should be one of the key performance metric of any energy harvesting system.
-The consumer is said to experience energy outage if there is no energy available for its consumption.
-For the harvest-consume model, the energy outage is determined by the randomness of the harvester-to-consumer energy transmission channel or the inherent randomness of the energy source.
-In \cite{Flint2015,Xiao2016} the energy arrival process is assumed to be a stationary, ergodic process.
-As such, knowing the distribution of energy arrival allows us to calculate the energy outage probability.
-For the harvest-store-consume model, the harvested energy is modeled as discrete packets of possibly variable size \cite{Ulukus2015}.
-The energy arrival process at the battery is generally modeled as a Poisson process, allowing the battery state to be modeled as a Markov chain \cite{Li2015}.
-However, research on energy outage is sorely lacking for harvest-store-consume architecture.
+While there are plenty of work that have examined systems that have energy harvesting capability, very few work have focused on examining the concept of \tit{energy outage} of the consumer, which should be one of the key performance metrics of any energy harvesting system.
+The consumer is said to experience \tit{energy outage} if there is no energy available for its consumption.
+For the HC model, the energy outage is determined by the randomness of the harvester-to-consumer energy transmission channel or the inherent randomness of the energy source.
+In \cite{Flint2015,Xiao2016} the harvested energy is assumed to be a stationary, ergodic process.
+As such, knowing the distribution of the harvested energy allows us to calculate the energy outage probability.
+For the HSC model, the harvested energy is often modeled as discrete packets of possibly variable size \cite{Ulukus2015}.
+When the time is slotted, the energy arrival is usually modeled as a Bernoulli process; and in \cite{Huang2013} the complement of energy outage probability, referred to as ``transmission probability,'' is obtained.
+The energy arrival process at the battery is generally modeled as a Poisson process, when time is assumed to be continuous, allowing the battery state to be modeled as a Markov chain \cite{Li2015}.
+However, research on energy outage is sorely lacking for HSC architecture.